Last Updated on April 2, 2021 by Creative Parenting

 … That last one is especially key.

 Because if there’s one thing that’s TRUE about pictures, it’s that good lighting can make or break ‘em.

 So let’s talk about lighting.

-Go for Some Zen Lighting Options
+Go For Zen Lighting Options

-I’m sure you’ve heard it elsewhere, but it bears repeating here: Good lighting can make or break a photo shoot (and really, nursery overall.
+I’m sure you’ve heard it elsewhere, but it bears repeating here: Good lighting can make or break a photoshoot (and really, nursery overall.

 Natural lighting is really the best.
 Your future self will thank you for making sure you had it in your pictures.

 It’s about the space, and the feeling you’ll have when you’re in it.

 And if there’s one thing that’s going to be a bummer it’s this: